 Upon Theodore Roosevelt’s passing in early 1919, there were proposals to establish a memorial in his honor.

-However, though Theodore Roosevelt headed much legislation to establish and preserve our National Parks, it wasn’t until November 10, 1978 that Theodore Roosevelt National Park was established.
+However, though Theodore Roosevelt headed much legislation to establish and preserve our National Parks, it wasn’t until November 10, 1978 that his efforts were finally recognized.
+Theodore Roosevelt National Park was established.

 Today, Theodore Roosevelt National Park is home to over 70,000 acres of incredible nature that memorializes him for his contributions to the preservation, conservation and protection of our America’s resources.

-Just a side note; did you know that President Theodore Roosevelt is one of the busts carved into Mount Rushmore?
+Travel Pro Tip: Did you know Theodore Roosevelt is one of the four Presidential busts carved into Mount Rushmore?
+Check out our Mount Rushmore National Memorial Ultimate Visitor Guide before you go!

 Where Theodore Roosevelt Lived

 Prior to his wife and mother’s passing, Theodore Roosevelt (pre-Presidency) was an avid hunter and loved the outdoors.
-North Dakota (Dakota Territories) called his name so he decided to buy a ranch where he could go when he needed time away from New York.
+North Dakota (formerly Dakota Territories) called his name so he decided to buy a ranch where he could go when he needed time away from New York.

 So, he purchased the Chimney Butte Ranch located 7 miles south of the town of Medora.